rmohr/rmohr.github.com/_posts/2016-04-12-monitor-your-ovirt-datacenter-with-prometheus.md

        - { role: rmohr.vdsm-prometheus, opts: "-no-verify -no-prom-auth -vm-scrape-interval=10" }
 {% endhighlight %}

-Executing the playbook:
+Execute the playbook:
 {% highlight bash %}
 ansible-playbook -i hosts -u root --private-key $ENGINE_HOME/etc/pki/ovirt-engine/keys/engine_id_rsa vdsm-prometheus.yml
 {% endhighlight %}

 When visiting [http://localhost:9090/status](http://localhost:9090/status)
-again you should see that state of the Prometheus targets is now UP:
+again you should see that the state of the Prometheus targets is now UP:
 <img src="{{ site.url }}/img/posts/vdsm-prometheus-hosts-up.png" class="img-responsive" alt="Prometheus discovered all oVirt hosts">

 ### Querying Prometheus with Grafana
-Finally you can visit [http://localhost:3000](http://localhost:3000) and log into Grafana with the default credential `admin:admin`.
+Finally you can visit [http://localhost:3000](http://localhost:3000) and log into Grafana with the default credentials `admin:admin`.
 Here you can see a very simple case where I am monitoring the CPU usage of VDSM itself:

 <img src="{{ site.url }}/img/posts/vdsm-prometheus-grafana.png" class="img-responsive" alt="Prometheus discovered all oVirt hosts">

-Here is another case where we are displaying the sum of the CPU usages of all VMs per host with the function `sum(vm_cpu_user) per (host)`:
+Here is another case where we are displaying the sum of the CPU usage of all VMs per host with the function `sum(vm_cpu_user) by (host)`:

 <img src="{{ site.url }}/img/posts/vm-cpu-usage-per-host.png" class="img-responsive" alt="Sum of CPU usage of all VMs per host">